YorkDevelopers/venimus/docs/APIs_for_GroupAdministrators.md

 * The slug is required,  cannot contain spaces, must be unique for the group and no more than 100 characters.

 * The end time must be after the start time.
-(NEEDS TEST)

 ### Note to developers